Who we've helped

-And pays weekly grants to almost 220 elderly people on very low incomes.
 We receive many letters of thanks from those we help and their families.
-These summaries of a few of our recent cases show what we do and what it can mean for those we help.
+The case studies below show what we do and what it can mean for those we help.
 Names and locations have been changed in order to respect confidentiality.

 Sharon is a BT employee in her forties.
 She suffered a brain haemorrhage at work, badly affecting her speech, which resulted in several months off while she recovered.
 A single parent with two children, she struggled to meet all her bills when she went on to half pay.
 A money advice service negotiated minimum payments on her outstanding bills, and her manager suggested she contacted the Fund.
 We were pleased to make a grant towards her housing and living costs, which kept her debt-free until she started back to work on reduced hours.
 She’s now fully recovered and back to full-time working.